 I remember voting for Obama and thinking, This is great.
 I am voting for the first African-American president, and on the same ballot I am voting no on Proposition 8, and so now we all have equality.
 Then to see that Prop.
 8 passed, my hopes seemed to tank!
 It was shocking, too.
 I was pretty sure it would work, but slowly and surely if you look at Iowa and New Hampshire, we are getting there.
 Hopefully, New York, shortly.

-In our Advocate.com interview with your fantastic brother Chris Evans [known for his role in Fantastic Four ], he said that you invited him to gay bars, and has hung out with you and friends.
+In an Advocate interview with your fantastic brother Chris Evans, he said that you invited him to gay bars, and has hung out with you and friends.
 Is that true?
 He does not come to the gay bars.
 We definitely all hang out and go out with him, but it's more me not wanting him to hang out in gay bars than him.
 I don't want to have to have him deal with some things and rumors.
 I mean, someone getting or snapping the wrong picture of Chris Evans at a gay bar is going to end up in places nobody wants to see.
 People have trouble minding their own business when it comes to that sort of thing.

 In the feature Chris said that you are an inch taller and four shades tanner than him.
 That is so funny.
 Growing up we were very different.
 I was a very heavy younger kid and he was stick-thin and pale.
 We could not be more opposite.
 He has been my best friend forever.
 We have been closer now than we have in our whole lives, so it's been great.